Student Services

 Life-Centered Education Support

-ISKL’s Life-Centered Education (LCE) is an extension of our student support services and is designed to meet the needs of students who have more significant intellectual, learning, or developmental differences.
+ISKL’s Life-Centered Education (LCE) is an extension of our student support services and is designed to meet the needs of students (as of Prep Senior age) who have more significant intellectual, learning, or developmental differences.

 Students receiving this level of support benefit from personalized academic programming with embedded social and emotional learning from highly-trained special educators.
 Support includes life skills courses, social skills instruction, and modified academics.